Desert Springs Cricket Ground

-The Desert Springs Cricket Ground is a sports ground in Almeria, Spain.
-In September 2019, it was selected to host the Germany's tour of Spain in March 2020, which included two Twenty20 International (T20I) cricket matches between Spain and Germany.
+The Desert Springs Cricket Ground is a sports ground in Palomares, Cuevas del Almanzora, Almería, Spain.
+In September 2019, it was selected to host Germany's tour of Spain in March 2020, which included two Twenty20 International (T20I) cricket matches between Spain and Germany.
+The first international cricket match on the venue was the two teams' first T20I on March 8.
 The ground has also been used by Derbyshire, Lancashire and Somerset for training ahead of the start of the cricket season in England.
 In April 2021, the International Cricket Council (ICC) gave accreditation for the stadium to host One Day International (ODI) cricket matches.